instructure/inst-jobs/README.md

 If a job is currently running, it doesn't count as being in the queue for the purposes of singleton jobs.
 This is usually the desired behavior to avoid race conditions.

+You can also pass an `on_conflict` option.
+The default of `:use_earliest` means that the queued job will be updated to the earliest `run_at` of the existing and the new job.
+Assuming you're using the default `run_at` of now, that means the new job will simply be dropped.
+It can also be used if you run the singleton on a schedule (like a periodic job), but occasionally want it to run now.

+The second option is `:overwrite` and will always update the pending job to use the `run_at` of the new job.
+This is useful for "debouncing" - you have some cleanup that needs to run after a trigger action, but there are many of that trigger action and it's not useful to run the single cleanup job until the trigger action calms down.
+This is also useful if the arguments to the job might change, and you want it to run with the latest version of those arguments.

+The final option is `:loose`.
+This is similar to the default use with a `run_at` of now, but does _not_ lock the strand in order to guarantee exactly one of the singleton is in queue.
+It does the query to see if a job is already in queue, and if it is, does nothing.
+This means there is a race condition that multiple processes might see no queued job, and each enqueue one, meaning it's not a true singleton.
+But it also reduces locking on the queue itself, and is useful for a singleton that is triggered with high frequency, and low impact if it happens to run a couple extra times.
+Because it is less sure about the state of the queue, it cannot implement the `:use_earliest` logic and update the already queued job.
+Therefore it is not viable if you want to mix on-demand and periodic singletons.

 ### Periodic Jobs